theHamsta/pyconrad/README.rst

    numpy_point = java_point.as_numpy()

    # the same applies for SimpleVector
+   _.SimpleVector([3,2])  # does not work. pyconrad does not know whether you want to call SimpleVector(final double... otherBuffer) or public SimpleVector(final float... otherBuffer)
    _.SimpleVector(JArray(JDouble)([3,2]))  # works
    _.SimpleVector.from_numpy(np.array([2.1,3.1])) #works, uses extension method _.SimpleVector.from_list([2.1,3.1]) #works, uses extension method